wely/DevCamp/HOL/dotnet/01-developer-environment/README.md

     All of the content for this DevCamp will now be located in `c:\DevCamp\`.

+1. Start Visual Studio using the `Visual studio 2015` shortcut.

-1. Start Visual Studio using the `start experimental instance of visual studio 2015`.
+> Note, there are 2 Visual Studio shortcuts.
+Make sure you **DO NOT** use using the `start experimental instance of visual studio 2015` shortcut.

     ![image](./media/image-010.gif)